-The accompanying financial statements have been prepared in sole from the accounting records of the Central Bank, in accordance with the accounting principles approved by the Board of Directors; of the Central Bank and they are presented in values rounded to thousands of soles.
+The accompanying financial statements have been prepared in soles from the accounting records of the Central Bank, in accordance with the accounting principles approved by its Board of Directors.

 The preparation of the accompanying financial statements requires Management to formulate estimates that affect the reported amounts of assets, liabilities, income and expenses, and the disclosure of significant events in notes to the financial statements.
 The final results may differ from said estimates.
 Estimates are reviewed on an ongoing basis and are based on historical experience and other factors.
-The most significant estimates related to the financial statements correspond to the valuation of securities from international entities, which include available for sale investments, actuarial reserves for retirement, survivor, health care and burial benefits, the accounting principles of which are described in the respective notes to the financial statements.
+The most significant estimates related to the financial statements correspond to the valuation of securities from international entities, which include investments in financial instruments measured at fair value, actuarial reserves for retirement, survivor, health care and burial benefits, the accounting principles of which are described in the respective notes to the financial statements.